Joana Maduka

 Joana Maduka (born 6 May 1941) is a Nigerian engineer.
 She became the first female fellow of the Council for the Regulation of Engineering in Nigeria (COREN) in 1974.
 She is also a fellow of the Institution of Electrical Engineers, the Nigerian Society of Engineers and the Nigerian Academy of Engineering.
 She was made an honorary fellow of the Nigerian Institute of Science Technology in 1987 and Yaba College of Technology in 1988.
 She was honoured as a Member of the Order of the Federal Republic in 2008.
-She the first female COREN President.
+She was the first female COREN President.

 Early life and education

 Maduka was born on 6 May 1941 in Ilesha, Osun State.
 She is the first child of Mr Daniel Dada and Olufunmilayo Layinka.
 She went to Otapete Methodist School for her primary schooling.
 She attended Methodist Girls’ School then went to Queen's School in 1955.
-She had her B.Sc in Applied Physics from University of Ife in 1965.
-She got her M.Sc in Engineering from Trinity College Dublin in 1969.
+She had her B.Sc. in applied physics from University of Ife in 1965.
+She got her M.Sc. in engineering from Trinity College Dublin in 1969.
 In 1966, Maduka took the Institution of Electrical Engineers graduation examination and passed.